jnewton3edinburgh/ParkLifeToolkit/README.md

 The chatbot starts where the `start` green dot is indicated, on the very top, left, of the flow.
 When the chatbot has performed its action, in this case introducing itself, it goes to the next node where it asks a question.

+*Use the scrollwheel to zoom in and out.
+Note that this may be time consuming on larger chatbots!*

 #### How it works

 Click on a box to see its contents on the left panel of the page.